You are here

 Topics: Polling hours; intervention; absentee ballots.

-Preclearance Required for Special Election Schedule Ordered by a State Court
+Preclearance Required for a Special Election Schedule Ordered by a State Court

 LULAC of Texas v.
 Ramon (Alia Moses Ludlum, Jerry E. Smith, and Xavier Rodriguez, W.D.
 Tex.
 2:10-cv-58)